gvwilson/btt/src/conflict/index.md

 ---
 title: "Managing Conflict"
-lede: "The hardest part of working together"
+tag: "The hardest part of working together"
-template: page
+syllabus:
+- FIXME
 ---

 You just missed an important deadline, and people are unhappy.